 - Diminished appetite.

-Also, marijuana withdrawal may last longer than most other drugs because the main chemical that produces marijuana’s effects, delta-9 tetrahydrocannabinol (THC), stays in the body for several weeks, instead of several hours.
-Therefore, certain symptoms of marijuana withdrawal can last for weeks or even months 9.
+Marijuana withdrawal may last longer than that of most other drugs because the main chemical that produces marijuana’s effects, delta-9 tetrahydrocannabinol (THC), stays in the body for several weeks, instead of several hours.
+Therefore, certain symptoms of marijuana withdrawal can last for weeks or even months.9

-For example, a review of 19 different studies showed that former users had sleep difficulties and strange dreams for at least 45 days after last using marijuana 7.
-Symptoms such as these may be part of what is known as a post-acute withdrawal syndrome (PAWS).
+For example, a review of 19 different studies showed that former marijuana users had sleep difficulties and strange dreams for at least 45 days after last using marijuana.7 Symptoms such as these may be part of what is known as a post-acute withdrawal syndrome (PAWS).

-Such long-lasting withdrawal symptoms may make it more challenging to quit using marijuana.
-A recent study showed that heavy users who try to quit are less likely to remain abstinent if they experience withdrawal symptoms than users who do not 10.
-The researchers of this study suggest that starting treatment as soon as possible will make it more likely that a person in recovery will be successful in remaining abstinent from marijuana.
+Such long-lasting withdrawal symptoms may make quitting marijuana more challenging.
+A recent study showed that heavy users who try to quit and who go through withdrawal symptoms are less likely to remain abstinent than users who do not experience withdrawal.10 The researchers of this study suggest that starting treatment as soon as possible makes it more likely that a person in recovery will be successful in remaining abstinent from marijuana.

-There have been clinical trials of several drugs to find out if they can relieve withdrawal symptoms, including anti-anxiety drugs, antidepressants, sleep aids, anti-seizure drugs, mood stabilizers, and THC replacements 11.
-Of these, the most promising results have come from the sleep aid zolpidem (Ambien), the anti-anxiety medication buspirone (BuSpar), and the anti-convulsant drug gabapentin (Neurontin) 2.
-These drugs relieve the insomnia and anxiety associated with marijuana withdrawal, and in the case of gabapentin, can also help to improve former users’ ability to think clearly during withdrawal 9.
-These treatments are still being researched for use in the treatment of marijuana withdrawal.
+There have been clinical trials of several drugs to find out if they can relieve weed withdrawal symptoms, including anti-anxiety drugs, antidepressants, sleep aids, anti-seizure drugs, mood stabilizers, and THC replacements.11 Of these, the most promising results have come from the sleep aid zolpidem (Ambien), the anti-anxiety medication buspirone (BuSpar), and the anti-convulsant drug gabapentin (Neurontin).2 These drugs relieve the insomnia and anxiety associated with marijuana withdrawal and—in the case of gabapentin—can also help to improve former users’ ability to think clearly during withdrawal.9 These treatments are still being researched for use in the treatment of cannabis withdrawal.

 - Contingency management.
 This approach uses tangible rewards, like reward vouchers or prizes, to encourage healthy behavior, such as remaining abstinent from drugs.

 - Motivational enhancement therapy.
-This behavioral treatment helps people in recovery to set concrete personal goals that they will be motivated to achieve.
-Counselors then help the individual to formulate a plan to meet those goals.
+This behavioral treatment helps people in recovery set concrete personal goals that they will be motivated to achieve.
+Counselors then help the individual formulate a plan to meet these goals.

-- Cognitive-behavioral therapy.
-This treatment uses counseling and education to help people in recovery to recognize dangerous behaviors and counteract them with healthier choices.
+- Cognitive behavioral therapy (CBT).
+This treatment uses counseling and education to help people in recovery recognize dangerous behaviors and counteract them with healthier choices.

-Whichever treatment method is chosen, individuals recovering from marijuana dependence will be more likely to succeed with help than simply trying to quit on their own.
-If you need help finding a treatment program, call us any time of day or night at 1-888-744-0069 .
+Whichever treatment method is chosen, individuals recovering from marijuana dependence will be more likely to succeed with help than by simply trying to quit on their own.
+American Addiction Centers (AAC) is a leading treatment provider and has trusted rehab programs across the country.
+If you need help finding a treatment program, please call us free at any time—day or night—at .